FatemehSafaei/MehranaSafaei/README.md

-- 👋 Hi, I’m Mehrana Safaei
+- 👋 Hi, I’m Fatemeh Safaei
 - 👀 I’m a Junior Java Developer passionate about building efficient and scalable applications.
 - 🌱 I’m currently learning java and Spring Boot and deepening my knowledge of Java best practices.
 - 💞️ I’m looking to collaborate on projects where I can contribute to backend development and gain more real-world experience.